PHPOffice/PhpSpreadsheet/Documentation/markdown/ReadingSpreadsheetFiles/02-Security.md

 PHPExcel_Settings::setLibXmlLoaderOptions();
 ```

-Allowing you to specify the XML loader settings that you want to use instead.
+Allowing you to specify the XML loader settings that those that you want to use instead.

+ > While PHPExcel protects you with its default settings, if you do change these settings yourself, then you're responsible for ensuring that your XML-based formats aren't open to XXE injection.